Menu Top

 A triangle ABC satisfying the given conditions.

-1. Draw a line segment BC of length 7 cm.
+1. Draw the base line segment BC of length 7 cm.

-3. Along the ray BP, cut off a line segment BD equal to AB + AC = 13 cm.
+3. From the ray BX, cut a line segment BD equal to the sum of the other two sides, i.e., BD = AB + AC = 13 cm.

-5. Construct the perpendicular bisector of the line segment CD.
+5. Construct the perpendicular bisector of the line segment DC.

-6. Let the perpendicular bisector intersect BD at point A.
+6. Let the perpendicular bisector intersect the line segment BD at a point A.

 7. Join AC.